CalebCurry/flask-notes/9-api-intro.md

 Plus, there is not universal agreement on what you should return from these API calls either.

 There is one thing everybody agrees on, though.
 And that is that PUT requests need to be **idempotent**.
-This means means that invoking a PUT API request 1 time or 100 times does the same thing.
+This means that invoking a PUT API request 1 time or 100 times does the same thing.

 This is why PUT is ideal for replacing a resource with a new updated version.